-C- Eave Purlin - A C-Purlin acting as support to top of wall sheeting and bottom of roof sheeting on the lower or higher end of the structure as applicable.
+C- Eave Purlin - A C-Purlin to support top of wall sheeting for both Gable Roof and Monopitch type structure.

-Column - A C-Purlin component laid vertically and attached to C-Purlin Rafter with a haunch bracket.
+Column - A C-Purlin component laid vertically bolted to C-Purlin Rafter with a haunch bracket.

 Corner Flashing - A flashing type to cover the gap of two intersecting sheeting or structural members for weather protection.